Cleveland Police: New force headquarters

-2019 – Findings of HM Inspectorate annual review
+Placement into special measures

-In September 2019, the Cleveland police force was put into special measures after His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) rated the service as inadequate overall and in three key areas: the extent to which the force is effective at reducing crime and keeping people safe; operates efficiently and sustainably; and treats the public and its workforce legitimately were all found inadequate.
-HMICFRS said that the force was "putting the public at risk."
-There have been five chief constables since 2012.
-Staff described the force as, "directionless, rudderless and clueless".
+In September 2019, Cleveland Police was put into special measures after Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) rated the service as inadequate overall and in three key areas: the extent to which the force is effective at reducing crime and keeping people safe; operates efficiently and sustainably; and treats the public and its workforce legitimately were all found inadequate.

+The report by HMICFRS stated that Cleveland Police were "putting the public at risk," with staff describing the force as "directionless, rudderless and clueless".
+The report criticised high-ranking officers and staff for "not taking responsibility" of the force, with some "not acting with honesty, integrity and competence".
 Vulnerable people including children were not identified and left at risk.
 Despite large numbers of domestic abuse victims being repeat victims offenders were not always proactively pursued.
 There were delays before police tried to locate youngsters reported missing.
 Some victims of honour-based violence and survivors allegedly had had a "terrible experience".
 Crime rose 17.6% in the year to 2019 but according to the watchdog, "crime prevention isn't a priority for the force and this is a cause of concern".
 The quality of investigations needs improvement, the watchdog maintains.
-High-ranking officers and staff were in many cases, "not taking responsibility" and some were "not acting with honesty, integrity and competence".
-Cleveland police is in the, "special measures" police equivalent, after a report showing the force failed to prevent crime, protect the public, apprehend criminals or deal with internal corruption.

-2020 – Resignation of police and crime commissioner

-A year after the publication of the report, the Cleveland police and crime commissioner (PCC), Barry Coppinger, resigned stating stress and how the workload was "impacting on my health".
-His resignation was immediate in September 2020 and an interim PCC took over until an election for the post in May 2021.
+A year after the publication of the report, Cleveland Police and Crime Commissioner (PCC) Barry Coppinger of the Labour Party resigned.
+Coppinger cited stress and the workload impacting on his health for his resignation.
+His resignation was immediate in September 2020 and an interim PCC took over until an election for the post in May 2021, in which Steve Turner of the Conservative Party was elected.